-What Does Vitamin K Do For Pregnant Women?
+What Does Vitamin K Do For Me?

 Not heard of this important vitamin?
 Vitamin K is in fact essential for blood clotting, which prevents excessive bleeding.
 Here’s how you can ensure you and your baby get sufficient Vitamin K not just during pregnancy, but beyond.